Relationship of the Tamils with the Chinese: 1025 CE Srivijaya Naval Strike

+Yuan Dynasty and Tamil Merchant Guilds

+During the Yuan dynasty (1271–1368 CE), established by the Mongol ruler Kublai Khan, the port of Quanzhou (known as Zaiton) became one of the busiest international emporiums in the world.
+Capitalizing on the open-border economic policies of the Mongol court, Tamil merchant guilds established a thriving merchant diaspora community in Quanzhou during the late 13th century.

+The most significant archaeological evidence of this Tamil presence is a bilingual Tamil-Chinese stone inscription discovered in Quanzhou, dated to April 1281 CE.
+The inscription records the formal consecration of a Hindu Siva temple named Udaiyar Thirukkanisvaram by a prominent Tamil patron named Tavachchakkaravarttikal Sambandapperumal.
+Crucially, the inscription notes that the temple was erected in accordance with a firman (official written imperial decree) issued by Chekachai Khan, the Tamil phonetic rendering of Kublai Khan.

+Over 30 structural elements and granite carvings from this temple were salvaged and built into the fabric of Quanzhou's Kaiyuan Temple during Ming-era renovations.
+The surviving relief carvings depict a rich Hindu iconographic program, including representations of Shiva as Bhikshatana, Vishnu, Narasimha, and mythological scenes from the Krishna Lila.

+Ming Dynasty

 Zheng He, a Chinese mariner, explorer, diplomat and fleet admiral of the Ming Dynasty visited Tamil Nadu and Eelam and left the Galle Trilingual Inscription, a stone tablet with an inscription in three languages, Chinese, Tamil and Persian, in Galle, Sri Lanka.
 The stone tablet, dated 15 February 1409, was installed by the Chinese admiral in Galle during his grand voyages.
 The text concerns offerings made by him and others to the Sri Pada Mountain in Sri Lanka.
 The Chinese inscription mentions offerings to Buddha, the Persian in Arabic script to Allah and the Tamil inscription mentions offering to Tenavarai Nayanar (Hindu god Vishnu).

 Coins

 Arrays of ancient Chinese coins have been found at places considered to be the homeland of the Cholas (i.e. the present Thanjavur, Tiruvarur, Nagapattinam and Pudukkottai districts of Tamil Nadu, India), further confirming the existence of trade and commercial relationship between the Cholas and the Chinese.